interledger/open-payments/.changeset/chatty-turkeys-laugh.md

 ---
-"@interledger/open-payments": patch
+"@interledger/open-payments": minor
 ---

-Add error object to responses
+Add details to error object of responses